Moortown Golf Club Course Review, Tee Times and Key Info

 RANKINGS

-Moortown Golf Club is packed to the gunnels with history, character and tradition.
+Moortown Golf Club is one of the most historic and characterful courses in our Top 100 golf courses UK&I rankings.
 It was the venue for the first Ryder Cup match to be held on British soil, back in 1929.
 Despite the USA being strong favourites, the home side triumphed in that contest by 7 points to 5.

 Over the years, the club has played host to countless championships, including the English Amateur Championship and the Brabazon Trophy.
 It's one of the very best golf courses in Yorkshire.